Catch the Spirit

 The Developing Collection

 The museum is supported by a very large group of people who have a love of angling.
 These are people who want the history to live on.
-When someone has an exceptional collection, or they’ve inherited a collection, they want it to be taken care of, and we’re happy to do that.
-Ask any avid fisherman and they’ll probably say they’ve never thrown a fishing reel away — ever.
-You give them to people as important gifts.
-You keep them for the memories.”
+When someone has an exceptional collection, or they’ve inherited a collection, they want it to be taken care of, and the museum is happy to oblige.

 AMFF is particularly strong in their library, and the museum collections are the real touchstone.
 With about 22k individual flies and over a thousand rods and reels, each, the best of the best are what you’ll see here.
 Plus, the depth of knowledge among their board and staff is also giant.
 If you have an arcane fishing question, chances are somebody in the back office can answer it.
 If they can’t, they know who to call.

 On Fishing the ‘Kill